-- 1. Approvals Before Arrival at the Graduate College - All proposals should have been reviewed and approved by the following units before arriving at the Graduate College: - a.
+1. Approvals Before Arrival at the Graduate College

+All proposals should have been reviewed and approved by the following units before arriving at the Graduate College:

+- a.
 Departmental Courses and Curricula Committee or other committee - b.
 Executive Officer - c.
 School (if applicable) Courses and Curricula Committee or other committee - d.
 Director of School (if applicable) - e.
 Disciplinary College Courses and Curricula Committee or other committee - f.
-Dean or designee

-- 2. Committee Review at the Graduate College - a.
-Minor revisions do not require Committee Review at the Graduate College. - b.
-Proposals for new programs and for major revisions to programs require Committee Review at the Graduate College, and approval, in turn, by each of the following: - i.
-Program Subcommittee of the Graduate College Executive Committee.
-Composition of the Program Subcommittee shall be: - Six voting members: five faculty members who are members of the Graduate Faculty, including the chairperson, and one - graduate student.
-No more than one of the six voting members of the subcommittee shall be from a given department.All faculty members of the subcommittee are members of the Executive Committee of the Graduate College. - Membership should rotate, if possible, with at least two new and two continuing faculty members each year. - ii.
-Committee on Extended Education and External Degrees (CEEED)\ for off-campus degree programs only, including those offered at sites other than the Urbana-Champaign campus, by distance learning technologies or online. - iii.
-Program Subcommittee of the Executive Committee - iv.
-Full Executive Committee - v.
-Dean - 3.
+Dean or designee - 2.
+Committee Review at the Graduate College - a.
+"Minor revisions" to a graduate degree programs, as defined above in Sec.
+D, are considered for administrative approval by the Graduate College and do not require further committee review, and are reported to the Provost's Office and the Academic Senate in case any further consideration is needed. - b.
+A proposal for a new graduate degree program, or "Major Revisions" to an existing graduate degree program as defined above in Sec.
+D, require approval by the Graduate College Executive Committee and the Dean of the Graduate College. - 3.
 Proposals that Require Approval or Report Beyond the Graduate College